epistulae/Interactive-Lab-Hub/Lab 2/README.md

 ## Part G.
 ## Sketch and brainstorm further interactions and features you would like for your clock for Part 2.
+While finding lyrics that have the hours in them was fun, I'm prefer something different for part 2.

+Features:
+- Have a set of motivational quotes and cycle through them.
+Change quotes when the hour changes, and also when pressing one of the buttons.
+- Have the other other toggle between 3-4 modes.
+Mode ideas:
+  - lyrics mode
+  - quote mode
+  - visual mode: make the screen fill up throughout the day from midnight to midnight like an hourglass
+  - water drinking mode: everyone should have about 3 liters of water a day, break up the screen into 3 sections and based on the time, fill up the 3 sections as a reminder of how much water to drink.

 # Prep for Part 2